 Develop nurse leaders who are empowered to generate, explore and apply nursing knowledge for evolving health care environments.

-Through the creative leveraging of technology, innovation and inclusive excellence, we will lead the transformation of health care in partnership informed by the people we serve.
+Through the creative leveraging of technology, innovation and inclusive excellence, we will lead and impact the transformation of health care through strategic partnerships.

 ICARE: Integrity, Collaboration, Accountability, Respect and Excellence